Maker-Gitsune/The-Splaynck/README.md

 # When is it?
 - Now.
   - *Starting now.
 Total time is ~25 hours: ~16h printing, ~8 soldering (at least for me).
+- Not now.
+  - compatability with Boardsource's Peg
 # Why is it?
 - A ortholinear/grid layout is the most efficient in terms of space, but forces the wrists to bend outwards (uncomfortable).
 - Splaying the rows outwards encourages neutral/reduced wrist angle which is more comfortable.